You have probably come across a toxic employee more than once in your working career, you may even have one amongst your team at this very moment.

 Slackers are a major drain on everyone’s time and energy, sucking all the enthusiasm out of the office.
 They find opportunities to avoid working and lack any regard for deadlines, leaving others to pick up their work.
 They are often bad timekeepers and waste time when they should be working,

-How to manage: The biggest way to overcome a slacking employee is to uncover hidden resentment.
+The biggest way to overcome a slacking employee is to uncover hidden resentment.
 It’s evident that they don’t enjoy work, as they don’t have the motivation to show up on some occasions.
-You should provide them with clear expectations of what you expect from them and demand accountability from their side.
+You should provide them with a clear idea of what you expect from them and demand accountability from their side.
 It’s also useful to recognize and reward them when they do make the effort, as it will give them something to work towards in the future.

 The office martyr doesn’t often know they are the office martyr, as they don’t know their own limits.
 They overwork to prove themselves, but bring an imbalance to the team because they like to let everyone know just how much they are doing for the sake of the job.
 With this, they usually undermine the confidence of other team members whilst complaining constantly and having a nonconstructive outlook on tasks.